Early intervention is the key to successfully prevent homelessness.

 - Looking at alternative accommodation in a planned and productive way

 - Referral to the Homeseeker Lettings Service who may be able to assist you with privately rented accommodation or help you access various deposit schemes

-- We can help you access welfare rights and money advice
+- Help you access welfare rights and money advice

-- We will mediate with your landlord on your behalf in order to prevent or delay homelessness
+- Mediate with your landlord on your behalf in order to prevent or delay homelessness

 - If your home is at risk of being repossessed by a mortgage company, we can refer you to a specialist money advice team and negotiate on your behalf with the company or the courts